oracle-livelabs/analytics-ai/generative-ai-agent-oda/agent/agent.md

     ![data source details](images/data_source.png)
     * Click **Create Ingestion Job**
-    * Provide a unique name and optional desciption
+    * Provide a unique name and optional description
     * click **Create**

-    **Note:** Data ingestion Jobs perform incremental ingestions from 2nd run onwards.
+    **Note:** Data ingestion Jobs perform incremental ingestion from 2nd run onwards.
 The time this job takes is proportional to the amount of changes you made to your data source.

 ## Acknowledgements